This topic describes the hardware and software configurations supported in TIBCO® Streaming release 10.6.0.

 Most embedded adapters are Java-based, and run on all platforms that support the StreamBase Runtime.
 Embedded adapters that make calls to third-party native libraries are restricted to the platforms for which such libraries are provided.

-The TIBCO StreamBase® Add-in for Microsoft Excel lets you use a StreamBase or LiveView application in combination with an Excel spreadsheet to process tuple data in real time and display the data dynamically.
+The TIBCO StreamBase® Add-in for Microsoft Excel lets you use a StreamBase or LiveView application in combination with an Excel spreadsheet to process tuple data in real time and to display the data dynamically.
 The Excel Add-in is bidirectional and can both receive data from an application and publish data to a running application.

 The Excel Add-in is packaged separately from TIBCO StreamBase.
 If you have a license for it, you can download, install, and run the Add-in.
 To acquire a license, contact your TIBCO Sales representative.

-|Rendezvous messages||StreamBase supports TIBCO Rendezvous with a set of embedded adapters.
+StreamBase supports TIBCO Rendezvous with a set of embedded adapters.

-Thomson Reuters components
+Thomson Reuters RMDS

-StreamBase adapters for Thomson Reuters support RMDS 5 and RMDS 6 infrastructure components.
-The Thomson Reuters external
+StreamBase adapters for Thomson Reuters support RMDS 6 infrastructure

+components.
 Consult with your TIBCO Software representative for the latest

 Because of limitations in third-party libraries, StreamBase running on 64-bit Linux or 64-bit Windows does not support SASS3 connections to Thomson Reuters RTIC servers.

-|Apache Kafka components||The Apache Kafka adapter suite is built against version 0.8.2.1 of the Apache Kafka libraries using Scala 2.11.12.|
+|Apache Kafka components||The Apache Kafka adapter suite is built against version 2.1.0 of the Apache Kafka libraries using Scala 2.11.12.|

-|H2O library version||Tested with H2O library version 22.214.171.124|
+|H2O library version||Tested with H2O library version 126.96.36.199.|

-|JPMML library version||Tested with JPMML library versions 1.2.14.|
+|eFTL library version||Tested with library version 3.4.0.|